Studies suggest that children who eat more super-processed foods gain weight faster | ExBulletin

 Studies suggest that children who eat more super-processed foods gain weight faster

+Children who eat more super-processed foods are more likely to become overweight or obese as adults, a new 17-year study of more than 9,000 British children born in the 1990s suggests I will.

+Children who eat more super-processed foods are more likely to become overweight or obese as adults, a new 17-year study of more than 9,000 British children born in the 1990s suggests I will.

-Researchers have also found that super-processed foods such as frozen pizzas, soft drinks, mass-produced breads, and some ready-to-eat meals make up a very high proportion of children’s diets. -Average over 60% of calories.
+Researchers have also found that super-processed foods such as frozen pizzas, soft drinks, mass-produced breads, and ready-to-eat meals make up a very high proportion of children’s diets.
+This is over 60% of the average calories.

+“One of the important things to clarify here is the dose-response relationship,” said Dr. Eszter Vamos, senior clinical lecturer in public health medicine at Imperial College London and author of a journalized study.
+I am.
+JAMA Pediatrics Monday news release.

 “This means that not only children eat the most super-processed foods, but also the worst weight gains, but the more you eat, the worse it gets,” Vamos said.
 I will.

-Industrial food processing uses mechanical or chemical alternatives to alter food consistency, taste, color, and shelf life, making it more palatable, cheaper, more attractive, and more convenient- A process that does not occur in home cooking.
+Industrial food processing uses mechanical or chemical alternatives to change food consistency, taste, color, and shelf life, making it a more palatable, cheaper, more attractive, and more convenient process.
 Super-processed foods tend to have high energy densities and low nutritional value.

 Studies show that sugar, salt, and saturated fat levels are high, but protein, fiber, and micronutrient levels are often low and are actively marketed by the food industry.